Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Results

-\headline{Collapse of the HOTMI} Next, we examine how the HOTMI evolves into the MI with varying $\phi$ at a fixed value of $U=3$.
-We confirm in Fig.~\ref{fig:U030}(a) that the charge gap does not close between the HOTMI and the MI, since the temperature dependence of $\chic$ always shows the thermally-activated behavior below and above $\phic{U}{1} \simeq 0.16$ that is determined by $\szt/\nuc$.
-In addition, the change of $\chic$ with increasing $\phi$ is found to be nonuniform.
-Below $\phic{U}{1}$, $\chic$ gradually increases as $\phi \to \phic{U}{1}$, indicating that the charge gap continuously decreases.
-At $\phi=\phic{U}{1}$, the temperature dependence of $\chic$ qualitatively changes, and they fall into the almost same curve for $\phi>\phic{U}{1}$, which suggests that the charge gap in the MI does not depend on $\phi$.
-This abrupt change in $\chic$ implies that the natures of the charge gaps are different between the HOTMI and the MI and thus that the ground-states as well as their topological properties are disconnected~\cite{Kudo_PRB2020}.
-In Fig.~\ref{fig:U030}(b), it is observed that the thermally-activated behavior of $\chis$ is completely lost for $\phi>\phic{U}{1}$.
-The peak structure in $\kappas$ also vanishes when the spin gap closes at $\phic{U}{1}$ as shown in Fig.~\ref{fig:U030}(c)~\cite{SM}.
+Next, we examine how the HOTMI evolves into the MI with varying $\phi$ at a fixed value of $U=3$.
+We confirm in Fig.~\ref{fig:U030}(a) that the charge gap does not close between the HOTMI and the MI, since the temperature dependence of $\chi_{\mathrm{c}}$ always shows the thermally-activated behavior below and above $\phi_{\mathrm{c}1}^{U} \simeq 0.16$ that is determined by $\langle S_{\mathrm{tot}}^{z} \rangle/N_{\mathrm{UC}}$.
+In addition, the change of $\chi_{\mathrm{c}}$ with increasing $\phi$ is found to be nonuniform.
+Below $\phi_{\mathrm{c}1}^{U}$, $\chi_{\mathrm{c}}$ gradually increases as $\phi \to \phi_{\mathrm{c}1}^{U}$, indicating that the charge gap continuously decreases.
+At $\phi=\phi_{\mathrm{c}1}^{U}$, the temperature dependence of $\chi_{\mathrm{c}}$ qualitatively changes, and they fall into the almost same curve for $\phi>\phi_{\mathrm{c}1}^{U}$, which suggests that the charge gap in the MI does not depend on $\phi$.
+This abrupt change in $\chi_{\mathrm{c}}$ implies that the natures of the charge gaps are different between the HOTMI and the MI.
+In Fig.~\ref{fig:U030}(b), it is observed that the thermally-activated behavior of $\chi_{\mathrm{s}}$ is completely lost for $\phi>\phi_{\mathrm{c}1}^{U}$.
+The peak structure in $\kappa_{\mathrm{s}}(i)$ also vanishes when the spin gap closes at $\phi_{\mathrm{c}1}^{U}$ as shown in Fig.~\ref{fig:U030}(c)~\cite{SM}.
 This topological phase transition is intrinsically different form the noninteracting counterpart; while in the noninteracting systems the topological property can change when the charge and spin gaps close, here the topological phase transition occurs when the spin gap solely closes.